Landscape Analysis for Surrogate Models in the Evolutionary Black-Box Context: Landscape Analysis of Surrogate Models

-Any analysis of the influence of multiple landscape features on a predictive error of surrogate models requires high robustness of features against a random sampling of points.
+Our analysis of the influence of multiple landscape features on the predictive error of surrogate models requires high robustness of features against random sampling of points.
 To have a robust set of $k$ independent features, which return identical values for input in 95\% cases, we would like all features to be identical in $100\sqrt[k]{0.95}\%$ cases.
 Thus, for our dataset $\set{D}_{100}$ with 100 samples for each distribution even a small $k$ requires all values to be identical, which is almost impossible to achieve for most of the investigated features.
 Therefore, we define feature \emph{robustness} as a proportion of cases for which the difference between the 1st and 100th percentile calculated after standardization on samples from the same CMA-ES distribution is $\leq 0.05$.
 Table~\ref{table:featProp} lists numbers of features achieving different levels of robustness.
 We have selected the robustness $\geq 0.9$ to be used for subsequent analyses.
-The robustness calculated for individual features is listed in Tables~\ref{table:featProp_full_1}--\ref{table:featProp_knn_1} in Appendix~\ref{app:featres}.
-The chosen level of robustness excluded from further computations all features from $\featNBC$ and $\featyDis$ for every TSS and all features from $\featInfo$ for TSS full and nearest.
+The robustness calculated for individual features is listed in Tables~\suppref{S1}{14}--\suppref{S6}{19} in \suppmat{Supplementary material} and its values for features with robustness $\geq 0.9$ in Table~\ref{tab:cluster}.
+The chosen level of robustness excluded from further computations all features from $\featNBC$ and $\featyDis$ for every TSS and all features from $\featInfo$ for \tss{full} and \tss{nearest}.
 Both $\featNBC$ and $\featyDis$ are rather sensitive to the input data, where the influence of non-uniform sampling of data is probably not negligible.
 Features from $\featInfo$ have very varied robustness.
-Whereas $\artFeat{eps\_max}{}{}{\ftInfo}$ provides high robustness around 0.85 on sample sets in the $\sigma^2\CC$ basis (up to 0.97 for TSS knn), computations of $\artFeat{m0}{}{}{\ftInfo}$ and $\artFeat{eps\_s}{}{}{\ftInfo}$ resulted in the robustness $0.004$ and $0.016$, respectively, which were the two lowest among all features.
+Whereas $\artFeat{eps\_max}{}{}{\ftInfo}$ provides high robustness around 0.85 on transformed sample sets (up to 0.97 for \tss{knn}), computations of $\artFeat{m0}{}{}{\ftInfo}$ and $\artFeat{eps\_s}{}{}{\ftInfo}$ resulted in the robustness $0.004$ and $0.016$, respectively, which were the two lowest among all features.
 The majority of $\featCMA$ features provided high robustness caused mainly due to the independence of most of the features on the sample set.
 Features from $\featLevel$ based on quadratic discriminant analysis (\texttt{qda}) showed nearly double robustness compared to the rest of $\featLevel$ features.
-Transformation into the $\sigma^2\CC$ basis increased robustness of specific types of features from $\featDisp$ and $\featMM$.
-In particular, it increased the robustness of difference-based features from $\featDisp$ to more than 0.99 and also of features based on model coefficients from $\featMM$.
-TSS knn is more sample dependent, therefore, the number of points in a sample set can vary.
+The transformation of the input increased robustness of specific types of features from $\featDisp$ and $\featMM$.
+In particular, it increased the robustness of difference-based features from $\featDisp$ to more than 0.99 and also of features based on model coefficients from $\featMM$. \tss{knn} is more sample dependent, therefore, the number of points in a sample set can vary.
 This also decreases the robustness of some ratio-based features.
 On the other hand, coefficients of simple models from $\featMM$ show robustness over 0.99 and $\artFeat{cma\_mean\_dist}{}{}{\ftCMA}$ mostly over 0.9.
 A noticeable dependence of robustness on which of the sets $\archive$, $\trainset$, or $\predset$ is used was not observed.